 FYI, I show Young Living essential oils in the photo below but I feel very comfortable using essential oils from Amazon for this project.

 Cut the birdseye pique fabric into squares.

 Fill the jar about 3/4ths full with a 50/50 mixture of water and vinegar.
-Then add about 20 drops of lavender plus a few citrus and 10-20 tea tree.
+Then add about 20 drops of lavender plus a few drops of citrus oil and 10-20 drops of tea tree oil.